-And so, immediately following the Good Samaritan answer to the question of "what must I do to inherit eternal life?" we have the incident between Martha and Jesus about Mary.
-Two opposing views of an answer to that most foundational question of faith.
-The full answer to the "works vs. faith" question and conflict is 'both'.
+And so, immediately following the Good Samaritan answer to the question of "what must I do to inherit eternal life?" we have this incident between Martha and Jesus about Mary.
+The two incidents give us two opposing views of an answer to that most foundational question of faith.
+The full answer to the "works or faith" question and conflict is 'both-and'.
 We are sustained both by the bread that we bake and by the bread of life broken for us by Christ.
 We are called to live out our faith both in study and in service, on our knees in rapt devotion and on our knees scrubbing the floor.
-The faith to which we are called is not one of polarized extremes, but an ongoing balancing act, juggling the tasks of spiritual exercises and worldly exercises.
+However, the faith to which we are called is not one of polarized extremes, but an ongoing balancing act, juggling the tasks of spiritual exercises and worldly exercises.
 "Love the Lord your God with all that you are; also love your neighbour."
 That was the answer to the question posed, and we are called to do both.